Connecticut Car Accident Statistics

 Connecticut Traffic Accidents Deaths, by Person Type and Vehicle Type

-Reports show that passenger cars are by far the most likely to be in an accident, with 57% of total accidents involving a passenger car.
-Light trucks and motorcycles both account for nearly 20% of traffic deaths, and big trucks, buses and other large vehicles make up the remaining percentage.
+Reports show that passenger cars are by far the most likely to be in an accident, with 76% of total accidents involving a passenger car.
+After automobiles, motorcycles caused the most deadly accidents, at 16% of all fatal crashes.

-Car crash statistics also show that males are involved in the majority of Connecticut car accidents, with more than 55% of traffic crashes reported as being caused by men.
-In over 75% of all fatal accidents, a male driver was responsible for the crash.
-Females were responsible for nearly 24% of fatal accidents, and the remaining percentage was unknown.
+Car crash statistics also show that males are involved in the majority of Connecticut car accidents, with more than 71% of traffic crashes reported as being caused by men.
+In over 88% of all fatal accidents, a male driver was responsible for the crash.
+Females were responsible for 10% of fatal accidents, and the remaining percentage was unknown.

 Connecticut Traffic Death Statistics, by Age